Culture-driven finance

 The FCA Is Driving Inclusive Design in Financial Services

-The Financial Conduct Authority’s 2023 Consumer Duty regulation is pushing UK financial institutions to deliver positive outcomes for all customers—including vulnerable and foreign ones—going beyond basic compliance. -
+The FCA’s 2023 Consumer Duty pushes UK financial institutions to deliver positive outcomes for all customers, including the vulnerable and foreign-born—beyond basic compliance. -

 Silos and Hierarchies Hinder Progress

-Design, strategy, and tech teams often operate in isolation.
-Rigid hierarchies slow innovation, making it difficult to scale inclusive design efforts. -
+Design, strategy, and tech teams often work in silos, with rigid hierarchies slowing innovation and limiting inclusive design at scale. -

 Cultural Adaptation Lacks Strategic Priority

-Inclusivity is often viewed as a "nice-to-have" rather than a business necessity.
-Designers struggle to secure leadership buy-in, as priorities remain focused on compliance, speed, and measurable outputs. -
+Inclusivity is often seen as a "nice-to-have", not a business priority.
+Designers struggle to gain leadership buy-in as focus stays on compliance, speed, and quantifiable results. -

 No Standardised Approach to Inclusive Design